69th Infantry Regiment (New York): Return & recognition

 It also produced Father Francis Duffy, "The Fighting Chaplain".
 In France, Duffy was always seen in the thick of battle, assisting the litter bearers in recovering the wounded, administering last rites, burying the dead, and encouraging the men, while unarmed, and at great risk to his own life.
-His bravery and inspired leadership were so great that at one point the brigade commander, Brigadier General Douglas MacArthur, even considered making him the regimental commander, an unheard-of role for a chaplain.
+His bravery and inspired leadership were so great that at one point the brigade commander, Brigadier General Michael Joseph Lenihan, even briefly considered making him the regimental commander, an unheard-of role for a chaplain.

 With the New York National Guard federalized during the war, a new state force, the New York Guard, was organized in 1917 in order to have militia troops available if needed by the Governor of New York under the New York State Constitution.
 As part of this, a replacement 69th Infantry Regiment was created.
 On 7 January 1921, the 165th Infantry Regiment was consolidated with the 69th Infantry of the New York Guard and reorganized as the 69th Infantry Regiment, New York National Guard.